Ballance (video game): Gameplay

-An additional level 13 called "Speed" and located in Twilight Zone was available for free on the developer's homepage a few months after the release of the game.

 Reception

+"Ballance" was met with positive reviews from critics upon release.
 An Adrenaline Vault review by Bob Mandel described the game's graphics as "heavenly", particularly admiring the "exquisite detail".
 Mandel thought the sounds were "absolutely outstanding", enjoyed the music and thought the gameplay was exciting and intense.

 In the late 2010s, the game achieved renewed popularity among users of Bilibili.
 Concurrently, several studios in China published and marketed copies of the program under different names, including Ballance: The Return.

+On January 5, 2024, the game was re-released on Steam and GOG, this time published by Ziggurat Interactive.